Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Methods

-All post-processing of the video data was performed in a co-moving frame of reference as well as in an image-based fashion in the individual warped video images.
-The three-dimensional post-processed (e.g. normalized) optical maps are the average of multiple post-processed videos and are combined using a weighted average with the weights being the angle between the triangle normals and camera's view direction.
-To visualize action potential waves, we normalized the optical signals representing action potentials in the video data per pixel over time.
-We used a pixelwise normalization with a temporal sliding window (30 - 50 frames lenth), or a framewise difference computation with subsequent temporal normalization to amplify the optical signal, see sections \ref{sec:results:sinus}-\ref{sec:results:vf} and Figs.~\ref{fig:Sinus1}-\ref{fig:VF2}.
-Spatial or temporal smoothing was not applied throughout this study.
+All post-processing was performed in a co-moving frame of reference and in an image-based fashion in the individual warped video images using optimap \cite{optimap}.
+The 3D post-processed (e.g. pixel-wise normalized) optical maps are the average of multiple post-processed videos and are combined using a weighted average with the weights being the angle between the triangle normals and camera's view direction.
+To visualize action potential waves, as shown in Supplementary Videos \ref{video:sinus}, \ref{video:pacing1} and \ref{video:VF1}, we normalized the optical signals representing transmembrane potential changes in the warped (ratiometric) video data per pixel over time \cite{optimap}.
+We used a temporal pixel-wise normalization with a sliding-window normalization (30 - 50 frames length), or a frame-wise difference computation with subsequent temporal sliding-window normalization to amplify the optical signal, see sections \ref{sec:results:sinus}-\ref{sec:results:vf} and Figs.~\ref{fig:Sinus1}-\ref{fig:VF2}.
+Spatial or temporal smoothing of the optical maps was not applied throughout this study.
+Lastly, we texture-mapped the post-processed pixel-wise normalized optical maps onto the 3D heart surface after rewarping them back into the static laboratory frame.